-As mobile commerce is gaining its leverage globally, it is important to optimize your store for mobile retails customers.
+As mobile commerce is gaining traction globally, it is important to optimize your store for mobile retail customers.
 Improving shoppers’ experience, and on-site search functionality are some of the key areas that you need to focus on.
-The following are a few guide posts in this regard:
+The following are a few guideposts in this regard:

 Add New Features and Strategies